This post contains affiliate links. Read the full disclosure here

 99 Dollar Social provides social media services to small businesses.
 They are always looking for content specialists, particularly people who are social media savvy.

-As a social media content specialist at 99 Dollar Social, your role is to create, post, and share content on Facebook, Twitter, Instagram, and other social media platforms.
-It’s possible that you would be handling more than one client, so make sure to develop and follow each brand’s unique voice.
+As a social media content specialist at 99 Dollar Social, your role is to create, post, and share content on social media platforms.

 99 Dollar Social does not pay per hour, rather, per account.
 The more accounts you manage, the more income you earn.
 But according to Glassdoor, content specialists earn an average of $12-13/hour.

 Virtual Office VA is a staffing company that provides real estate service assistance to real estate professionals.
-Your role in Virtual Office is to generate leads for real estate investors by calling up home sellers.
-You need to reach around 2-3 good leads during your work shift.
+One of your roles at Virtual Office is to generate leads for real estate investors by calling up home sellers.

 If you enjoy working on the phone and confident about your communication skills, then working at Virtual Office VA might be suitable for you.
-You will need a reliable internet connection, a computer or laptop, a noise-canceling headset, and decent computer skills.
 You will work full-time between 8 AM to 8 PM EST, and optional to work on weekends to reach your quota.

 To apply for Virtual Office VA, head over to their website and click on Employment Opportunity.
 If you qualify, you can work for 20-25 hours/week, and earn $9-$10/hour, paid once a week via PayPal.

-Fancy Hands is another popular platform to find and score VA jobs.
+Fancy Hands is another popular platform to find and score virtual assistant jobs for beginners.
 But this one is task-based, meaning you find a job that suits your skills, do the task, and then you get paid for each completed task.
 The tasks vary, including but not limited to data entry, calendar management, doing research, booking appointments, flights, and accommodations, some phone work, and more.

 Fancy Hands offers virtual assistant jobs work from home even for people who have no experience but have the skills required to complete the job.